 Children in the Wilderness In 2001, the American actor Paul Newman and his family visited Africa with Wilderness Safaris.
 After discussions around the campfire about the future of Africa's youth, we decided to create Children in the Wilderness, a programme that exposes children to their natural heritage, and creates a network of learning sanctuaries that uplifts and cares for Africa's children and conserves our planet at the same time.
 In December that same year, Children in the Wilderness successfully ran its first camp in Botswana.
 Children in the Wilderness was an organic evolution of Wilderness' vision.
 The areas in which we operate are some of the planet's more sensitive and fragile environmental hotspots.
 Therefore, by focusing on children, we believe that a programme of this calibre can impact significantly on the local communities in the hope of securing their future and that of the wilderness.
-Every year, several camps are closed to guests, instead hosting children from Botswana's rural areas.
-The fun-filled three-day educational programme is run by volunteers and Eco-Mentors and focuses on teaching the children about the importance of wilderness areas, something that is echoed throughout the year in school-based Eco-Clubs.
+Throughout the year, Eco-Clubs are run at schools within the rural communities located on the edges of the wild areas in which we operate, introducing them to their wildlife heritage.
+Eco-Club members are then hosted at a Wilderness Safaris camp, closed to guests for the purpose.
+The fun-filled three-night educational programme is run by volunteers and Eco-Mentors and focuses on teaching the children about the importance of wilderness areas.
 The kids go on game drives and walks, enjoy games that build self-esteem and teach life skills, and are inspired about conservation and to continue with their education.
-The most important things I learnt on camp is how to stop poaching, how is the circle of life, careers Wilderness areas are important to us so that our children and grandchildren may see animals.
+The most important things I learnt on camp is how to stop poaching, how is the circle of life, careers ....
+Wilderness areas are important to us so that our children and grandchildren may see animals.
 Sebathu Kgosiemang, 10 years old

 Pelo Camp Almost as deep into the Okavango Delta as one can go lies Pelo Camp.
 Intimate and unpretentious, its tents are sheltered by impressive fig, and jackalberry trees and a few sentinel mokolwane palms.
 Pelo means 'heart,' a most fitting name as, from the air, the small island on which the camp is located seems to be shaped like a heart.
-Given the water that surrounds camp, activities here focus on mokoro (traditional dug-out canoe) excursions - an adventurous, up-close and silent way to experience the beauty of the Delta and its distinctive flora and fauna.
+Given the water that surrounds the camp, activities here focus on mokoro (traditional dugout canoe) excursions - an adventurous, up-close and silent way to experience the beauty of the Delta and its distinctive flora and fauna.

-Water Lily (Nymphaea nouchali) Unfertilised white flower • 5 tents • mokoro • motorboat • nature walks
+Water Lily (Nymphaea nouchali) Unfertilised white flower • Seasonal camp • 5 tents • mokoro • boating • nature walks • catch-and-release fishing